vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/127/01_agniM_hotAraM.md

 title = "01"

 +++
-The patterned connections of the 8-syllable pādas to their preceding pādas are detailed in the publ. intro. to this hymn group.
+The patterned connections of the 8-syllable pādas to their preceding pādas are detailed in the published introduction. to this hymn group.